 A major work which involved making photographic portraits of one woman, Marie-Madeleine Hermary, and her children, grandchildren and great-grandchildren, some 40 individuals.
 The work addressed my own relationship with my mother (who died in 2005) but in a wider sense the relationship of all families to their matriarch, and the nature of the close genetic and emotional bonds that exist within them, through the portrayal of their physical similarities.

-I am a very experienced artist, writer and media professional with a broad skill-set gained from a varied career.
+I am an artist, writer and media professional with a broad skill-set gained from a varied career.
 I am an internationally published photographer and writer.
 My core skills include both classical and digital photography, intaglio printmaking, writing and film-making.

 I have a profound knowledge of photography both in terms of technique and in its application as an art.
 I am a master of silver-gelatin and also other techniques of photographic printmaking, including Salted Paper, Kallitype, Carbon, Gum and Cyanotype.
 I remain abreast with digital techniques.

 In Printmaking I am well-versed in the intaglio techniques including etching, engraving, dry-point, photo-engraving and the variations on these.
 I have learned both traditional approaches using chemical mordants, and recent ‘non-toxic’ variations which depend on the application of polymers to the plates.